+GROUP 1 – SESSION 1

 MJV Workshop on Safety Culture, Leadership and Enforcement 16-18 September 2015, The Hague, The Netherlands

 Session 1.
 Understanding Safety Culture – Please choose at least two questions from 1-4. .
 Each group must answer Question 5 (but you do not have to cover all topics in Table 1).
 If you finish early, select an additional question, or questions for discussion!
 In other words, answer as many questions as possible in the time allowed.